United States Laws

 So, why is Section 508 such a big deal?
 Although limited to federal agencies, there are at least 4 reasons why Section 508 is an extremely influential piece of legislation.

-2. This section provides compliance language that could be monitored at a distance.
-ASection 508 outlines binding, enforceable standards that must be adhered to in order for E&IT products to be accessible to persons with disabilities.
-The current requirements for web content generally mirror WCAG 2.0.
+- Section 508 provides compliance language that could be monitored at a distance.
+Section 508 outlines binding, enforceable standards that must be adhered to in order for E&IT products to be accessible to persons with disabilities.
+The standards of reference under Section 508 are WCAG 2.0 level AA.

-4. 4.
-Businesses must comply with Section 508 when supplying Electronic and Information Technology goods and services to the federal government.
-The influence of web accessibility on business and industry is more significant when the demands of a client, or potential client, like the US federal government, must be met.
+- Businesses must comply with Section 508 when supplying EI&T goods and services to the federal government.
+The influence of web accessibility on business and industry is more significant when the demands of a client, or potential client, like the U.S. Federal Government, must be met.

 Section 508 enforcement

-The U.S. Department of Justice Office of Civil Rights is charged with enforcing Section 508.
+The U.S. Department of Justice Civil Rights Division is charged with enforcing Section 508.
 When complaints arise, members of the public, students, and employees with disabilities may:

 Evaluation of conformance to Section 508

 The Attorney General is required to evaluate how well the government is conforming to Section 508.
-They are also required to provide updated reports to the President and Congress on both the accessibility of federal electronic and information technology to people with disabilities and the resolution of Section 508 complaints filed against federal agencies.
+The Attorney General is also required to provide updated reports to the President and Congress on both the accessibility of federal EI&T to people with disabilities and the resolution of Section 508 complaints filed against federal agencies.
 The first such report was given in Aug.
 2001, and others are to be given every two years thereafter.
-An example of the 2012 report to Congress is provided.
+The 2023 Report is here.